 After 1958, NIOSH will base its dose reconstructions primarily on bioassay data.
-The availability of actual bioassay results (and associated program data and documentation that supports the ability to interpret the internal data) for members of the proposed worker class supports NIOSH's ability to reconstruct dose for those members of the proposed class with sufficient accuracy.
-Because these data include the worst case exposure scenarios for the proposed worker class, NIOSH contends that the availability of this data also supports the ability to establish a bounding exposure scenario, regardless of the availability of air sample data, for the entire proposed worker class.
+The availability of actual bioassay results (and associated program data and documentation that supports the ability to interpret the internal data) for members of the evaluated worker class supports NIOSH's ability to reconstruct dose for those members of the evaluated class with sufficient accuracy.
+Because these data would include the worst-case exposure scenarios for the evaluated worker class, NIOSH contends that the availability of this data also supports the ability to establish a bounding exposure scenario, regardless of the availability of air sample data, for the evaluated worker class after 1958, when bioassay data became routinely available.